wazo-platform/wazo-platform.org/content/uc-doc/administration/call_recording/index.md

 title: Call Recording
 ---

-Call recording allow the user or the administrator to record a user's conversation.
+Call recording allows the user or the administrator to record a user's conversation.
 Recorded files are stored on the Wazo server and are accessible using the CDR API.

 ## Enabling